|

 Villagers usually sell their local produce, including dry fish, dry squid, and various sea creatures.

-Of course, there is also the famous Tai O bun that you should try.
+Of course, there is also the famous Tai O bun you have to try!
 Light, airy, and tasty!
 I loved it!

 Day Trip Itinerary to Lantau Island 11